isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 8. Are children required to undergo Day 3 and Day 7 ARTs?

 Children aged 2 and below in this calendar year are not required to undergo Day 3 and Day 7 ARTs.
-Children aged 3 to 12 must undergo their Day 3 and Day 7 ARTs at the Quick Test Centres and be accompanied by a caregiver aged 21 years old and above.
+Children aged 3 to 12 must undergo their Day 3 and Day 7 ARTs at the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTC) or Combined Test Centres (CTCs)</a> and be accompanied by a caregiver aged 21 years old and above.
 The caregiver may be required to help administer the test if the minor is unable to do so.

 #### 9. Do travellers need to self-isolate after their Day 3 and Day 7 ART?